donatorsky/vendor-compress/README.md

 - I think that the most useful would be to generate autoloading with the option `--classmap-authoritative` for production.
 To make autoloading from a PHAR file work, I rewrite the generated file indexes, so it may not work for dynamic file guessing and searching.

 ## Plans for future
-- Currently, `vendor.phar` file is generated out of `vendor/` directory that project is installed in.
-It might be handy to add `path` option to compress any vendor directory.
+- Remove unnecessary whitespaces (a.k.a finish `\Donatorsky\VendorCompress\FileProcessors\StripWhitespacesPhpFileProcessor`)
 - Maybe it is good idea to use [symfony/console](https://packagist.org/packages/symfony/console) (originally it was used)?
-- Remove unnecessary whitespaces (a.k.a finish `\Donatorsky\VendorCompress\FileProcessors\StripWhitespacesPhpFileProcessor`)